dnv-opensource/ospx/README.md

 _For more examples and usage, please refer to [ospx's documentation][ospx_docs] on GitHub Pages._

 ## File Format
-A caseDict is a file in C++ dictionary format used with farn.
+A caseDict is a file in dictIO dict file format used with farn.

 _For a documentation of the caseDict file format, see [File Format](fileFormat.md) in [ospx's documentation][ospx_docs] on GitHub Pages._

-_For a detailed documentation of the C++ dictionary format used by farn, see [dictIO's documentation][dictIO_docs] on GitHub Pages._
+_For a detailed documentation of the dictIO dict file format used by farn, see [dictIO's documentation][dictIO_docs] on GitHub Pages._

 ## Development Setup